IEEE 1394

 IEEE 1394 is an interface standard for a serial bus for high-speed communications and isochronous real-time data transfer.
 It was developed in the late 1980s and early 1990s by Apple in cooperation with a number of companies, primarily Sony and Panasonic.
-Apple called the interface FireWire.
-It is also known by the brand names i.LINK (Sony), and Lynx (Texas Instruments).
+It is most commonly known by the name FireWire (Apple), though other brand names exist such as i.LINK (Sony), and Lynx (Texas Instruments).
+Most consumer electronics manufacturers phased out IEEE 1394 from their product lines in the 2010s.

 The copper cable used in its most common implementation can be up to 4.5 m long.
 Power and data is carried over this cable, allowing devices with moderate power requirements to operate without a separate power supply.
 FireWire is also available in Cat 5 and optical fiber versions.

 The 1394 interface is comparable to USB.
 USB was developed subsequently and gained much greater market share.
 USB requires a host controller whereas IEEE 1394 is cooperatively managed by the connected devices.

 History and development

 FireWire is Apple's name for the IEEE 1394 High Speed Serial Bus.
-Its development was initiated by Apple in 1986, and developed by the IEEE P1394 Working Group, largely driven by contributions from Sony (102 patents), Apple (58 patents), and Panasonic (46 patents), in addition to contributions made by engineers from Philips, LG Electronics, Toshiba, Hitachi, Canon, INMOS/SGS Thomson (now STMicroelectronics), and Texas Instruments.
+Its development was initiated by Apple in 1986, and developed by the IEEE P1394 Working Group, largely driven by contributions from Sony (102 patents), Apple (58 patents), Panasonic (46 patents), and Philips (43 patents), in addition to contributions made by engineers from LG Electronics, Toshiba, Hitachi, Canon, INMOS/SGS Thomson (now STMicroelectronics), and Texas Instruments.

-IEEE 1394 is a serial bus architecture for high-speed data transfer.
-FireWire is a serial bus, meaning that information is transferred one bit at a time.
+IEEE 1394 is a serial bus architecture for high-speed data transfer, serial meaning that information is transferred one bit at a time.
 Parallel buses utilize a number of different physical connections, and as such are usually more costly and typically heavier.
 IEEE 1394 fully supports both isochronous and asynchronous applications.

 Apple intended FireWire to be a serial replacement for the parallel SCSI bus, while providing connectivity for digital audio and video equipment.
 Apple's development began in the late 1980s, later presented to the IEEE, and was completed in January 1995.
 In 2007, IEEE 1394 was a composite of four documents: the original IEEE Std.
 1394–1995, the IEEE Std.
 1394a-2000 amendment, the IEEE Std.
 1394b-2002 amendment, and the IEEE Std.
 1394c-2006 amendment.
 On June 12, 2008, all these amendments as well as errata and some technical updates were incorporated into a superseding standard, IEEE Std.
 1394–2008.